-If known at the time of application submission, the applicant must disclose their intent to enter into subaward arrangements in their application.
-For each proposed subaward, the applicant must include a description of the work to be performed by the subrecipient(s).
+If known at the time of application submission, the applicant must disclose their intent to enter into subaward arrangements or third-party agreements in their application.
+For each proposed subaward/third-party agreement, the applicant must include a description of the work to be performed by the subrecipient(s).
+If not applicable, the application must state there is no intention to enter into subaward arrangements or third-party agreements.